SAP HANA backup based on storage snapshots

-There is a feature in SAP HANA that supports taking a storage snapshot.
-However, as of December 2016, there is a restriction to single-container systems.
-Multitenant container configurations do not support this kind of database snapshot (see Create a Storage Snapshot (SAP HANA Studio)).
+There is a functionality in SAP HANA that supports taking a storage snapshot.
+There is a restriction to single-container systems.
+Scenarios sing SAP HANA MCS with more than one tenant do not support this kind of SAP HANA database snapshot (see Create a Storage Snapshot (SAP HANA Studio)).

 It works as follows:

 - Prepare for a storage snapshot by initiating the SAP HANA snapshot